|Table of Contents|

 Other Good Lodging Options - I again took the time to visit and inspect some of my preferred Cozumel lodging options.
 Here are a few other good options:

 Casa Mexicana - This is Cozumel's newest and finest downtown lodging.
 Ideally located in the heart of downtown Cozumel, Casa Mexicana overlooks the sea, surrounded by restaurants, boutiques, dive shops and plenty of local entertainment.
 Casa Mexicana has a contemporary Mexican style united with a colorful modern decor.
 The property includes a Lobby-bar with a shallow swimming pool and a sun terrace overlooking the ocean, and an open-air breakfast restaurant.
 A breakfast buffet is included in the lodging price.
-Diving may be arranged with either Dive House or Aqua Safari, with dive boats picking up from a pier just across the main boulevard from Casa Mexicana.
 Details and pricing: Casa Mexicana Cozumel.

 Condumel Condos - Located on the beach, just two miles north of the town of San Miguel, Condumel is a small, simple, pleasing and effective condominium-style lodging.
 Designed in a modern-day representation of the Puuc Mayan style, it's an intriguing place.
 Once you've had a look at the prices, you'll see that Condumel is also an excellent value.
 Each mini-suite includes complete kitchen, bedroom, sitting area, hammock, full bathroom, and balcony overlooking the sea.
 Rooms are air-conditioned with ceiling fan.
 Daily maid service is provided.
 It's a short drive or inexpensive taxi ride into town to enjoy the shopping, dining, and nightlife of San Miguel.
 Of course, you can just swing in the hammock and watch the sun set in your front yard, or snorkel and swim in the beautiful blue ocean that is your front yard.
 Details and pricing: Condumel.